mwawrzyniiak/WAT-Big-Data-PySpark/README.md

 AUTHOR: Maciej Wawrzyniak
 Date of creation: 10/05/2020
 The application is a laboratory task solution for the BigData subject.
-The purpose of this task was to learn about the mapreduce framework.
+The purpose of this task was to learn PySpark.
 The goal of the task was to determine the three most popular languages for each category (By rejecting those applications whose prices were lower than the average price)

 # DATA without last column: